thehui87/Learning-Godot/class_menubutton.md

   *  **`about_to_show`**  **(** **)**

 ###  Description
-Special button that brings up a [[popupmenu|PopupMenu]] when clicked.
+Special button that brings up a [PopupMenu](class_popupmenu) when clicked.
 That's pretty much all it does, as it's just a helper class when bulding GUIs.

 ###  Member Function Description

 #### <a name="get_popup">get_popup</a>
   * [Object](class_object)  **`get_popup`**  **(** **)**

-Return the [[popupmenu|PopupMenu]] contained in this button.
+Return the [PopupMenu](class_popupmenu) contained in this button.